Senegal

 Language Instruction

 Bridge Year participants engage in Wolof and French language training throughout their stay in Senegal.
-From October through December, Bridge Year participants receive eight to ten hours of language training per week.
+From October through December, Bridge Year participants receive six to eight hours of language training per week.
 From January to April, language classes continue with some variability in specific number of hours, as well as the language of instruction (Wolof or French), depending on student interest.
 One-on-one tutoring, as well as a language buddy program, is also available to students in need of extra practice.

 Placements with Community Organizations